Remdox/Yolo11-Card-Detection-cpp/README.md

 ## Requirements
 * CMake version:
 * OpenCV version:
 * ONNXRuntime version: 1.21.0.
-The binaries are already bundled inside the project, in [external](./external) and **CMake is already configured to find the binaries either in this folder or in the system's directories**.
+The binaries are already bundled inside the project in the [external](./external) folder and **CMake is already configured to find the binaries either in this folder or in the system's directories**.
 If there are problems on using this library with CMake on Linux, you can manually install it:

 **On LINUX**
 Option 1 - Automatic (system-wide) installation using the bash script: